joelbrewster/WDIConf/README.md

 ```
 startDate  => DateTime.new(2009,9,1,17)
 ```
+- For the countdown timer we used [Countdown.js](http://countdownjs.org/).

 ### Google Maps integration
 - Created a hardcoded address map with google maps from [google developers documentation](https://developers.google.com/maps/documentation/distance-matrix/intro#DistanceMatrixResponses).